-Due to the unique instructional nature of the doctoral and master's degree programs, prior coursework or training usually is not equivalent to the approach and methodology taught at Pacifica Graduate Institute.
-Additionally, because of the sequential nature of the programs, students are strongly advised against transferring in prior coursework.
+Due to the unique instructional nature of the doctoral and master's degree programs, prior coursework or training usually may not be equivalent to the approach and methodology taught at Pacifica Graduate Institute.

 Effective fall 2017, up to 16 quarter units in transfer credit may be accepted at both the master's and doctoral levels, from external regionally accredited institutions or their foreign equivalent, and up to 16 quarter units in transfer credit may be accepted from another Pacifica Graduate Institute depending on the program.
 In some cases, there may be an approved Transfer Credit Agreement between programs (such as between the M.A. and Psy.D.
 Counseling Psychology programs) that specifies an alternate number of units.
-Please consult an admissions advisor regarding Transfer Credit Agreements.
+Please consult the Office of Admissions regarding Transfer Credit Agreements.